Ohheyfrantz/youtube-api-wrapper/README.md

 # YouTube API Wrapper

 A lightweight Next.js (App Router) service that wraps the YouTube Data API v3 to surface a channel's uploads, most popular videos, and "for you" suggestions.
-Everything is exposed via simple HTTP endpoints so applications can ingest YouTube data without touching the YouTube API directly.
+Everything is exposed via simple HTTP endpoints so applications can ingest YouTube data without needing to navigate through the complexity of the YouTube API.

 ## Prerequisites